 - I Want My Beloved to Be Happy: Mickey and Jackie still don't like the Doctor, but they'll help Rose get back to him all the same.

 - I Will Fight Some More Forever: Jack continues firing his pistol at the Daleks as he's backed into a corner.
 "Last man standing!"
 Finally, they've got him, and he spreads his arms in a "bring it" posture.

-- If We Get Through This: The two staff-members.
+- If We Get Through This...: The two staff members.
 Then the Daleks kill them.

-The Ninth Doctor: I just wanna say you were fantastic...
-Absolutely fantastic.
-And d'you know what?
+- It Has Been an Honor: Played with.Ninth Doctor: I just wanna say you were fantastic... absolutely fantastic.
+And you know what?
 So was I.

 - Large Ham: Even by Dalek standards, the Emperor is incredibly bombastic.

 - Late-Arrival Spoiler: At the time, the reveal of the Dalek Emperor was pretty surprising... obviously not so much over a decade later.

 - Lip-Lock Sun-Block: The Big Damn Kiss between the Doctor and Bad Wolf blocks the light coming out of the TARDIS.